yalmip/yalmip.github.io/_posts/2016-09-28-optimizerupdates.md

 ---
 layout: single
-excerpt: Slice'n dice your problems"
+excerpt: "Slice'n dice your problems"
 title: "Extensions on the optimizer"
 tags:
 comments: true